Nicholasdgiles/nicholasgiles.github.io/_posts/2021-2-18-workspace-booking.markdown

 #### Site Map

-Next, I built a site map to document features uncovered in the interaction scenarios.
+Next, I built a site map to visualize and document the features uncovered in the interaction scenarios.
 By iterating on the site map, I eventually had all of the core features and interaction flows visually represented.
 The site map would become a helpful artifact to reference throughout the wireframe design process.

 <img src="http://nicholasgiles.com/assets/images/workspace/sitemap.svg" class="bigger-image" alt="Site Map" />

 #### Wireframes

-I designed wireframes for the majority of the interactions and components outlined in the site map.
+The wireframes were designed to cover a majority of the interactions and components outlined in the site map.
 This includes the login flow, search functionality, reserving a workspace, current workspace options, and pinned workspaces.

 <img src="http://nicholasgiles.com/assets/images/workspace/wireframes.svg" class="bigger-image" alt="Wireframes" />